 Claiming Backdated Marriage Allowance Tax Rebate

-You can backdate your claim for marriage allowance up to 4 tax years, to claim a rebate for any tax years you have missed.
+You can backdate your claim for marriage allowance up to 4 tax years, to claim a rebate for any missed tax years.
+This equates to a potential tax saving of £1,004.

 Tax Year | Personal Allowance | 10% Transfer | Maximum Tax Saving |